 - The administrative structures built by different States for delivery of PDS food grains are similar.
 Most large States have three/ four tiers above the retail outlets, viz; Civil Supplies Department, District Supply Office (also Divisional Supply Office in Uttar Pradesh), Block Supply Office (also Sub Centres in Punjab and Haryana).
-The NE States have a two-tier system (Chapter 3). - The retail outlets (FPSs) in most States are operated by private individuals, while in some others, these are partly or fully in cooperative sector (Chapter 3). - While food grains are door-delivered in Andhra Pradesh, Arunachal Pradesh, Haryana, Himachal Pradesh, Madhya Pradesh and Tamil Nadu, the FPSs in other States, do not enjoy this facility (Chapter 3). - Irregular delivery schedule of FPS quota is a persistent problem in most States.
-This has contributed to low off-take by consumers and hence to large diversion of subsidized grains to the open market (Chapters 3& 5). - Kerala allowed off-take of monthly ration quota in multiple installments, while other States did not.
-More than three-fourths of the sample BPL cardholders expressed their desire to have the facility of weekly off-take extended to them (Chapter 5). - In most of the States, the FPS owners were required to lift their monthly quota on cash down payment, while those in Tamil Nadu were extended credit facilities through the district cooperative banks (Chapter 4).
+The NE States have a two-tier system (Chapter 3). - The retail outlets (FPSs) in most States are operated by private individuals, while in some others, these are partly or fully in cooperative sector (Chapter 3). - While food grains are door-delivered to all FPSs in Andhra Pradesh, Arunachal Pradesh, Haryana, Himachal Pradesh, Madhya Pradesh and Tamil Nadu, part of the FPSs is covered under door-delivery in Karnataka (73.5%), Rajasthan (75.9%) and Maharashtra (23.7%).
+The FPSs in other States do not enjoy this facility. - Irregular delivery schedule of FPS quota is a persistent problem in most States.
+This has contributed to low off-take by consumers and hence to large diversion of subsidized grains to the open market (Chapters 3& 5). - Kerala allowed off-take of monthly ration quota in 4 instalments.
+Other States like Assam, Haryana, Gujarat, Madhya Pradesh, Maharasthtra, Orissa and Tamil Nadu offered instalments, but not systematically to all their cardholders.
+More than three-fourths of the sample BPL cardholders expressed their desire to have the facility of weekly off-take extended to them (Chapter 5).

-- Monitoring of activities of FPSs through inspection by district/ taluka level officials was irregular and ineffective.
-The involvement of the PRIs was effective only in a few States, like, Kerala, Rajasthan, Madhya Pradesh, Andhra Pradesh, Orissa and West Bengal.
-The PRIs were generally unaware of the Citizen's Charter (Chapter 3). - A large majority of the cardholders from Andhra Pradesh, Haryana, Karnataka, Madhya Pradesh, Punjab and Tamil Nadu had ration cards with photographs, while a few had photo ration cards in Himachal Pradesh & West Bengal.
+- In most of the States, the FPS owners were required to lift their monthly quota on down payment (through DDs), while those in Tamil Nadu (and also in MP) were extended credit facilities through the district cooperative banks (Chapter 4). - Monitoring of activities of FPSs through inspection by district/ taluka level officials was irregular and ineffective.
+The involvement of the PRIs was effective only in a few States, like, Rajasthan, Madhya Pradesh, Andhra Pradesh, Orissa and West Bengal.
+The PRIs were generally unaware of the Citizen's Charter (Chapter 3). - A large majority of the cardholders from Andhra Pradesh, Haryana, Karnataka, Madhya Pradesh, Punjab, Tamil Nadu and Uttar Pradesh had ration cards with photographs, while a few had photo ration cards in Himachal Pradesh & West Bengal.
 Others are non-starters.